kbatzer/StrykeForce-NRG/readme.md

 ## Using the built-in robot actions
 After downloading the code, you'll find the place to store your Arduino Robot Car action sequences on line 39 of NRG_TankControl.ino.
-On this line, a variable called `driveStateSequence`.
+On this line, you'll find a variable called `driveStateSequence`.
 This is a list of comma-separated commands the robot will follow, starting with the first command and stopping after completing the last command.
 Initially, the line will look like this: